Office of Economic Growth

 David has over fifteen years experience as a municipal planning director and transit oriented development (TOD) manager.
 An additional ten years were spent on Wall Street serving as a senior research analyst, in New York City, specializing in public finance, transportation and energy technology systems.
 Mr. Engel received a Master of City and Regional Planning from Rutgers University and is a graduate of The George Washington University.
 David is a member of the American Institute Certified Planners.

-Troy administers and manages the Office of Economic Growth Redevelopment Loan Program.
-This program offers eligible businesses in target redevelopment areas low-interest loans for the purpose of improving the community and stimulating economic development.
+Troy administers and manages the Office of Economic Growth's Redevelopment Loan Program.
+The Redevelopment Loan Program offers eligible businesses in target redevelopment areas low-interest loans for the purpose of improving the community and stimulating economic development.

 Troy has extensive experience running a loan consolidation business and over twenty years of Business Management experience.
 In both the public and private sectors, he has executed initiatives that support business best practices in team leadership, marketing, sales, business development, process mapping and strategic planning.

-Jennifer works as an analyst streamlining processes, data and reporting for the Office of Economic Growth and the Jobs and Economic Opportunities Trust Fund objectives.
-She highlights economic trends in the local and regional area and tracks key performance indicators related to the economic development projects and programs.
-Jen facilitates collaboration for Economic Development Plan initiatives which include cross-department involvement with the Destination Management Organization and the Media Relations and Communications Department.
+Steve works as an analyst streamlining processes, data and reporting for the Office of Economic Growth and the Jobs and Economic Opportunities Trust Fund objectives.
+He highlights economic trends in the local and regional area and tracks key performance indicators related to the economic development projects and programs.
+Steve facilitates collaboration for Economic Development Plan initiatives which include cross-department involvement with the Florida's Sports Coast and the Media Relations and Communications Department.

 Shelby Roberts coordinates and assists monitoring economic incentive recipient agreements in areas of compliance and customer service.
 She provides administrative support for the Office of Economic Growth and assists the Economic Growth Manager prepare and track office and county administrative workflow.